 Product Managers openly welcome ideas, but prioritization remains their priority.
 This is not to say that product ops managers are regulated to just backlog contributors.
 Affording product managers clear skies to fly remains our priority.
 Removing cross-functional blockers, building repeatable constructs, and maintaining consistent comms ultimately improve speed.

 In all honesty, my motives are not entirely altruistic.
 By increasing the speed by which product managers cycle through their backlog, my selfish hope is that they’ll eventually pick up one of my ideas.
 One does not simply stop being a product manager.

 The year ahead

-Measuring work that goes on behind the scenes is the polar opposite of the world I most recently came from but this doesn’t mean a wholesale abandonment of the skills needed to succeed as a product manager.
+Measuring work that goes on behind the scenes is the polar opposite of the world I most recently came from, but this doesn’t mean a wholesale abandonment of the skills needed to succeed as a product manager.
 The ability to reframe a situation again applies here.

 That we are able to identify trends is the first step in measuring success.
 Playbooks now exist for work that goes on behind the scenes.
 Rubrics were constructed with the intention of protecting product from distractions.
-Processes exist where none were before in service of velocity.
+Processes exist where none were before in service of speed.
 When looked at holistically, these parts form a foundation from which I can measure, iterate, and harden in the 525,600 minutes ahead.